vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

 You install vSphere Integrated Containers by deploying a virtual appliance.
 The appliance runs the vSphere Integrated Containers Registry and vSphere Integrated Containers Management Portal services, and publishes the downloads of the vSphere Integrated Containers Engine binaries.

-**NOTE**: This topic reflects changes to the deployment procedure that were introduced in vSphere Integrated Containers 1.2.1.
-Do not attempt to deploy version 1.2.0.

 **Prerequisites**

 - You downloaded an official build or an open-source build of the OVA installer.